thisisthedave/tasknotes/README.md

 # TaskNotes for Obsidian

-TaskNotes is a comprehensive task and note management plugin for Obsidian with integrated calendar views, daily notes, and timeblocking.
+TaskNotes is a comprehensive task and note management plugin for Obsidian with integrated calendar views and daily notes.

 ## Why TaskNotes?